Balla6/Financial-Transactions-Analysis-and-Fraud-Detection/README.md

 - **High-Risk Transactions**:
   - Scams account for 60.8% of high-risk transactions.
   - Phishing transactions make up 39.2%.
-- **Top Risk-Prone Region**: North America leads in scam transactions, while phishing is evenly distributed across regions.
+- **Regions with the Most High-Risk Transactions**: North America leads in scam transactions, while phishing is evenly distributed across regions.
-- **Peak Transaction Times**:
+- **Transaction Trends**:
   - Wednesdays and Saturdays have the highest transaction volumes.
   - Sundays and Mondays see the lowest activity.
 - **User Insights**: